 Register a private company with a shareholders' agreement: if you are registering a limited company in UK, and that companylimited by shares has a few shareholders, then it is wise to consider putting a shareholders' agreement in place.
 This is beneficial to both the shareholders and the company for a number of reasons, which are detailed below.

 When a company is registered, it has to file articles and memorandum of association.
 These set out, in simple terms, the agreement between the company and its shareholders.
 Articles of association are available for public viewing, so understandably businesses and shareholders prefer to set out the more bespoke terms of their agreement in a private, but legally binding, document.
 This is where the private company registration with the shareholders' agreement comes in.

-Company registration with a shareholders' agreement means that a contract exists between the private company and its shareholders.
+Company formation with a shareholders' agreement means that a contract exists between the private company and its shareholders.
 The terms stated in the shareholders agreement upon a private company registration is regulate the relationship between the two parties.

 Setting up a company with a shareholders' agreement means that you can set out terms that are not covered in the articles of association.
 The shareholders agreement can be tailored to take into account other requirements such as the rights of minority shareholders, the distribution of shares between the current shareholders and the procedure that is to be followed when selling shares to new shareholders.